 of the Parana river.
 It takes no more than 3 minutes to get from

 the lodge to the first place available for catch some good Dorado.

-and be connected in the privacy of your room.
-For convenience and
+connected in the privacy of your room.

-fishing on boat and well qualified fishing guides with a wide knowledge
+on boat and well qualified fishing guides with a wide knowledge

 of the river.
 Breakfast is served at 6.00 am.
 Depending on the fishing